WHAT TO BRING TO YOUR MEETING WITH OUR ATTORNEY

 - Copies of registrations on all motor vehicles.

-- Evidence of current value of any parcels of real estate on which the debtor holds an interest.
+- Evidence of current value of any parcels of real estate on which you hold an interest.
 It is recommended that you contact a real estate broker’s office to obtain a written opinion of value.
 There is usually no charge for this service.

 - Copy of your deed, the assessor’s notice or property tax statement.